 Care of the Homebound

 This important ministry is provided by both clergy and lay members of the parish.
-All of our shut-ins receive a pastoral call once or twice a month.
+All of our homebound brothers and sisters receive a pastoral call once or twice a month.

 Holy Cross+Santa Cruz Thrift Shop

 We provide essential clothing and household goods at little or no cost, based on the level of perceived need.
 The prices are set to serve those who manage their lives on a limited budget.
 In situations of dire need no money is necessary to shop.
 The Thrift Shop is open on Saturday mornings and Wednesday afternoons year round.